Paper Chained: Exhibitions

 In May 2024, the magazine held the Paper Chained International exhibition of inmate art at the Boom Gate Gallery, (Note: The Boom Gate Gallery, located at the Long Bay Correctional Centre, had exclusively shown art by New South Wales prisoners since 1992.) at Sydney's Long Bay Correctional Centre.
 The exhibition was opened by NSW Governor Margaret Beazley (Note: Governor Beazley had formerly served as president of the NSW Court of Appeal and as an executive of the Australian branch of Amnesty International.
 In her speech opening the Paper Chained International exhibition, she likened the prison writings of Linnane, who initially wrote on the back of inmate request forms, to those of Oscar Wilde, who was allowed a single page of paper each day.) and contained 107 pieces of artwork from 25 prisons in 8 countries, including Australia, Kenya, New Zealand, the United States, Wales, and Mexico.
 Works included scenes of prison life, abstract paintings, landscapes and cityscapes, self-portraits, embroideries, and paintings by Native Americans and Māori.
 Laura Rumbel of the Maitland Mercury called the exhibition "eclectic and challenging".

 Paper Chained collaborated with the Beyond the Bars art exhibition, held in Brisbane, Australia, in March 2025.
 This exhibition focused on First Nations artists and the benefit of arts programs in rehabilitation.
+Paper Chained International toured to Newcastle, New South Wales in February 2026.